wp-plugins/basic-google-maps-placemarks/readme.txt

 == Frequently Asked Questions ==

 = How do I use the plugin? =
-Read the usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions.
+Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions.
 If you still have questions, read this FAQ or check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).

 = The map doesn't look right. =
 This is probably because some rules from your theme's stylesheet are being applied to the map.
 Contact your theme developer for advice on how to override the rules.